Vietnam

 Proficiency in Vietnamese is not required at the time of application, but applicants are strongly encouraged to study Vietnamese prior to arrival.
 Applicants without Vietnamese language skills should include plans for language study in their Fulbright projects and should plan to study Vietnamese concurrent with their research after arriving.
 For applicants without Vietnamese language proficiency, feasibility of conducting research must be demonstrated.

 As cultural ambassadors of the United States in Vietnam, Fulbrighters are expected to exhibit a high level of professionalism and show respect for themselves and others around them.
 They are expected to share aspects of American culture with their schools and communities.
-They are also expected to learn and understand about the Vietnamese culture.
+They are also expected to learn about and immerse themselves in Vietnamese culture.

 Fulbright Proposal Types